Irish PM: Brexit backstop not undermined by additional assurances

-DUBLIN (Reuters) - Legally binding Brexit assurances Britain won from the European Union do not undermine the backstop or its application in avoiding a hard border on the island of Ireland, Irish Prime Minister Leo Varadkar said on Tuesday.
+DUBLIN (Reuters) - Legally binding assurances on Brexit that Britain won from the European Union do not undermine the backstop or its application in avoiding a hard border on the island of Ireland, Irish Prime Minister Leo Varadkar said on Tuesday.

+British Prime Minister May signed up to three documents after last-ditch talks on Monday which she said were aimed at addressing the most contentious part of the divorce deal she agreed in November - the Irish backstop.

+British lawmakers will vote later on Tuesday on whether to ratify the withdrawal agreement, just 17 days before the country is due to leave the European Union.

 “I hope and trust the withdrawal agreement will now be passed by the House of Commons.”